Sun Safety 101: Here's Why You Need UPF Clothing During Winter

 You already know that you should still wear products with SPF during winter because UV rays can still reach your skin even when it's cold or overcast.
 But these products might not be enough.
 Plus you have to keep reapplying them to sustain their effectivity.

-With UPF clothing, there's no need for reapplication.
+With UPF base layers, there's no need for reapplication.
 You just put them on and you're good to go.

 Think of them as your first line of defense against the sun.
 And with more layers of UPF clothing, the better protected you are from the sun's harmful UV rays.